open-xchange/appsuite-middleware/documentation/login_and_sessions/openid_connect_1.0_sso.md

 The full OpenID specification can be found [here](http://openid.net/specs/openid-connect-core-1_0.html).

 # Feature overview
-* Code flow authorization
+* Web SSO using Authorization Code Grant
+* HTTP API login with username/password using Resource Owner Password Credentials Grant
 * Autologin with valid session confirmation on OP side
 * Direct autologin via session storage in own OIDC Cookie
 * Logout with additional redirect to OP for session termination
-* Direct logout from Appsuite
+* Direct logout from App Suite
 * OAuth token refresh
 * Third Party initiated login
 * Multiple registration of OpenID backends in one instance